helius-lab/timelapsbox/README.md

 - Customizable video quality and framerate settings
 - Error handling and recovery
 - Support for RAW+JPEG capture for maximum quality
+- Custom output folders for photo processing and timelapse creation (useful for debugging)

 ## Planned Features